When you wake up, what do you think about first?

 - What Experiences do I want to Co-create?

-How the ACE Morning Practice Will Help You Master Your Day
+How the ACE Morning Practice Will Enhance Your Day

 Appreciation sets the frame to look for what’s good and positive in your life.
 We all need this reframe because without conscious intervention, our brain will habitually seek and find problems.

 It’s not our fault.
 Our brain is doing what it’s designed to do — respond to real threats and prepare for potential ones.
 It’s nervously looking around for something to worry about.
-That’s why it is called a nervous system.
+That’s why it is called a “nervous” system.
 It tends to be anxious.